irBags/Project-P3OL-compatible-software/README.md

 The source code is closed at the moment, primarily because I'm doing this to get back into programming after many years of absence, and to learn Python.
 This has become my passion and hobby of which I have dedicated an extreme amount of time to.
 Which for me personally, is extraordinary.
 I have an annoying bit of A.D.D. that has taken over my life from the beginning. so finishing anything has always been my demon, until this project came into existence that is.

-Interested in the project, have some mad skills and a nostalgic heart?
-Drop me a line and we'll discuss.
 ## _Disclaimer_